nigelvr/minilang_compiler/README.md

 Compiler for a mini imperative programming language, targetting LLVM.
 It produces LLVM IR which can be compiled to object code.

+Lexer/Parser written with Flex and Bison.

+Uses the LLVM C++ API to generate LLVM IR.

 WIP

 examples: